simonglaza/SimGlaAPCS_Project2023/README.md

 Brief Summary:
 I attemped an ambitious undertaking of a school-wide CVHS gpa ranking website.
-I created the front end with submitting data, but the back end evaded me.
+I created the front end with date that submits, but the back end has evaded me.
-I am unaware of how to connect MongoDB to submitting code.